 Yes, we think so.
-Our packages include a selection of our favourite activities both at sea and on land and offer great value for money with a discount of 40% on individual tours and include activities which are not otherwise available.
+Our packages include a selection of our favourite activities both at sea and on land and offer great value for money with a discount on individual tours and include activities which are not otherwise available.
 Have a look here for more details.

 Are the activities available to single adults?

 All our tours are designed for a minimum of two adults, but if you are travelling alone or with a child only, please get in touch and we will try and accommodate you.

 The rainforest is all around us.
 Our land comprises almost 1000 acres of pristine rainforest (think Central Park or twice the size of Hyde Park… but incredibly more green and biodiverse!) which itself is enveloped by Piedras Blancas National Park and its 30,000 acres of undisturbed, tropical lowland primary rainforest.

 Not really.
 With just three cabins dotted across a vast amount of space and hardly any neighbour, you may feel like you have the Rainforest and the beach all to yourself.